yackx/ipgo/content/go-techniques/channels/channels.md

 ## Channels

-Channels are the Go way for goroutines to communicate with one another, and to synchronize their work.
+Channels are the Go way for goroutines to **communicate** with one another, and to synchronize their work.

-As Rob Pike would put it: "don't let computations communicate by sharing memory, let them share memory by communicating".
+As Rob Pike said: "don't let computations communicate by sharing memory, let them share memory by communicating".

 The communication can be uni- or bi-directional.
 Assuming `T` is the data type of the data passed through the channel: